 - Visit our page about Events in Budapest and choose from the wide palette of summer programs.

 In September days are still warm but there’s no scorching heat like in summer.
 Kids have gone back to school and the flock of tourists starts to disappear too by this time.
+TIP: browse our event and things to do recommendations for September 2015.

 If we’re lucky the first half of October presents us with nice sunny days too.
 This period is called vénasszonyok nyara in Hungarian (old women’s summer) or Indian summer.